Do lawyers request money on account for conveyancing in Kenley?

 How does conveyancing in Kenley differ for new build properties?

-Most buyers of new build residence in Kenley contact us having been asked by the seller to sign contracts and commit to the purchase even before the property is finished.
-This is because builders in Kenley usually acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Kenley approach us having been asked by the builder to sign contracts and commit to the purchase even before the property is completed.
+This is because house builders in Kenley typically acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Kenley or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Kenley or who has acted in the same development.